jup-ag/space-station/guides/100-spot/300-dca/101-how-to-manage-dca.md

 ---

 <head>
-    <title>DCA Guide: Manage Orders</title>
+    <title>Manage DCA Orders</title>
     <meta name="twitter:card" content="summary" />
 </head>

 Jupiter makes it easy to manage multiple DCA plans seamlessly, whether you’re diversifying your portfolio or optimizing investments for different tokens.
-This guide will walk you through the process step-by-step.
+This guide will walk you throughhow to manage them and the interface.

 ---